Module migration

 # Protobuf and gRPC

-Compared to your Launchpad application, the key differences in type scaffolding is the addition of
+Compared to your v0.39 application, the key differences in type scaffolding is the addition of

-claim.proto file, you will see the following file which contains transaction (
+claim.proto file, you see the following file that contains transaction (

 tx) messages.
-We can always assume that these transaction messages will mutate state.
+It is safe to assume that these transaction messages mutate state.

 You will also see a